fobnail/docs/docs/fobnail-api.md

 returns either **2.01** (when the file has been created) or **2.04** (when the file has been updated).
 Request may fail in the following situations:

-- If name contains invalid characters (name may not contain NULLs and slash) - **4.03** error.
+- If the name contains invalid characters (name may not contain NULLs and slash, '.' and '..' names are banned), **4.03** error is returned.
-- If there is no access to file - **4.03** error.
+- If the platform is not allowed to create a file, **4.03** error is returned.
 - If writing the file failed for any reason - **5.00** error (payload may contain additional context).

 ### DELETE /storage/fs/{name}

-Used to delete a file.
-File name is provided in URI and payload should be empty.
+This endpoint is used to delete a file.
+The file name is provided in URI, and the payload should be empty.
 On success, or if the file didn't exist before **2.02** is returned.
-On error, such as when the file does exist, but there is no permission to remove it **4.03** is returned.
+On error, such as when the file does exist, but there is no permission to remove it, **4.03** is returned.